-Summary of St Vincent de Paul, Priest.
+Summary: St Vincent de Paul, Priest.
 Born in Gascony (France) in 1581; died in Paris on this day in 1660.
 A parish priest who worked for the apostolic renewal of the clergy, founding the Congregation of the Mission (Vincentians or Lazarists) for missionary work in rural areas and for the formation of clergy.
-Committed above all to the oppressed and disadvantaged, he founded the Daughters of Charity with Louise de Marillac to work with the needy.
+Committed above all to the oppressed and disadvantaged, he founded the Daughters of Charity with Louise de Marillac and the Congregation of the Mission Vincentian Fathers to work with the needy.

 Vincent de Paul